VidunderGunder/storyless/README.md

 For when design system powerhouses like [Storybook](https://storybook.com/) is just too much.

 It also gives you direct interoperability with your app and main build tools.
-This means hard-to-intagrate features like authentication, fetching, state management, etc. will just work when you need them.
+This means hard-to-integrate features like authentication, fetching, state management, etc. will just work when you need them.

 ## [👉 DEMO](https://storyless.vercel.app/)